 Honors Capstone Project

 A required component for successful completion of the Honors Program at UNA, the Honors Capstone Project places junior and senior level students in close consultation with a faculty director to develop a major project of their own design.
 The faculty director is ultimately responsible for the academic rigor of the project, its duration, and the amount of academic credit the student should receive.
 Students pursuing a Capstone Project should meet regularly with their faculty director.
-The Capstone Project is ideally completed in an Independent Study or research course format, but may also be conducted in a senior Honors seminar in a major, or as a part of a regular course contracted for Honors credit.
-However, the project MUST be completed in a credit bearing course in the student's major.
+The Capstone Project is completed in an Independent Study or research course format.
+The project MUST be completed in a credit bearing course in the student's major.
 (For more information on how to set up the Capstone Project as a course, please see the Director.)

 Because the Honors Program is comprehensive and includes students from the Colleges of Arts and Sciences, Business, Education, and Nursing, there is no single format that will characterize the Capstone Project.
 Certainly, some students (English and History for example) may wish to pursue a traditional thesis, though digital humanities projects, creative collections, and the editing of original documents may be appropriate.
 Students in education majors may develop curricula in their areas of emphasis.
 Students in business may create entrepreneurial plans.
 Students in the performing arts may present their work in public venues beyond the requirements of their major programs.
 Students in many different academic areas may develop multi media digital projects.
 These are only examples of types of projects that would conform to the requirement.
 The Honors Program follows the Council on Undergraduate Research definition of undergraduate research.